13 Rude Habits That Make You a Bad Neighbor

 Saying yes to every favor asked of you

 At first glance, this may seem the opposite of rude—after all, you’re being super helpful and kind, right?
 But becoming the default neighborhood watchdog, babysitter, package picker-upper, and bus stop monitor will take a toll.
 “Saying yes to everything your neighbors ask you to do may feel great at the moment but it could end up negatively impacting your relationship due to resentment and exhaustion,” Tsai says.
-These are the signs that you’re already a great neighbor.

 Not RSVP’ing to invitations

 If your neighbor is kind enough to invite you to their barbecue, child’s birthday party, dinner party, wine tasting, wedding, or another event then you owe them a prompt answer.
 Unfortunately, it’s become very common today for people to either not RSVP at all or to hold back on responding, waiting to see who else is coming first—and that’s rude, says Emilie Dulles, a protocol expert and founder of Dulles Designs.
 “Reply as soon as you know and if you’re late, still RSVP but offer an apology,” she says.
-Prompt RSVP-ing is part of what it means to be a good neighbor.